shan-emacs/emacs-packages-mirrors/melpa/gnuplot-readme.txt

 back to the early 90's.
-Although this mode encompasses the functionality of the original, the two share no code and the current implementation takes advantage of many features of modern versions of emacs and adheres (or so I intend) to the major mode conventions described in the emacs-lisp reference for version 19 and later.
+Although this mode encompasses the functionality of the original, the two share no code and the current implementation takes advantage of many features of modern versions of Emacs and adheres (or so I intend) to the major mode conventions described in the emacs-lisp reference for version 19 and later.